barbara-benitez/barbara-benitez.github.io/alz/alz_proj.md

 ## TLDR
 I explored the effectiveness of the six models in two different ways.
-First, I used 5-fold cross validation to evaluate each model using its default hyperameters.
+First, I used 5-fold cross validation to evaluate each model using its default hyperparameters.
 In every model, the clinical dementia rating (CDR) was the most important indicator of disease.
 In the cross validation runs, the Random Forest algorithm outperformed the other models.

 Next I used GridSearch to tune the hyperparameters of each learning model.
 Gradient Boost was the most accurate in predicting Alzheimer's disease in the data, and the most important feature used in predicting Alzheimer's was again the CDR.